manthan787/distributed-kvstore/README.md

 Install `golang` (required for proxy)

-Run `make install` to install dependencies and `make check` to run example application with a few servers spawned on localhost.
+Run `make build` to install dependencies and build executables

+Run `make check` to run example application with a few servers spawned on localhost.

 ## Team Members